JorinTielen/npu-json/README.md

 A JSON parser and JSONPath query engine accelerated on the AMD XDNA NPU architecture.
-Developed as part of my Master Embedded Systems Graduation Project "Accelerating JSON Processing on SIMD Architectures".
+Developed as part of my Master Embedded Systems Graduation Project "Accelerating JSON Processing on SIMD-based NPU Architectures".

 ## Build instructions